 A contingent liability is disclosed, unless the possibility of an outflow of resources embodying economic benefits is remote.
 Where the Group is jointly and severally liable for an obligation, the part of the obligation that is expected to be met by other parties is treated as a contingent liability.
 The entity recognises a provision for the part of the obligation for which an outflow of resources embodying economic benefits is probable, except in the extremely rare circumstances where no reliable estimate can be made.
-Contingent liabilities are assessed continually to determine whether an outflow of resources embodying economic benefits will be required for an item previously dealt with as a contingent liability, a provision is recognised in the financial statements of the period being audited except in the extremely rare circumstances where no reliable estimate can be made.
+Contingent liabilities are assessed continually to determine whether an outflow of resources embodying economic benefits has become probable.
+If it becomes probable that an outflow of future economic benefits will be required for an item previously dealt with as a contingent liability, a provision is recognised in the financial statements of the period being audited except in the extremely rare circumstances where no reliable estimate can be made.